Why Do Exercise Needs Vary Between Individuals?

 Individuals with chronic illnesses such as diabetes, heart disease, or arthritis may require customized exercise programs designed to manage their conditions effectively and safely.

 A person recovering from an injury or surgery will also have unique exercise requirements compared to someone in perfect health.
+They will need to focus more on recovery approaches to safely get back to normal.

 4. Body Type and Genetics